-Keep your child on track—learning to love learning—with our Early Elementary Subject Tutoring.
-Our Master teachers will help keep them from getting frustrated and falling behind or being unchallenged and getting bored during these crucial early years.
+Keep your child on track—learning to love learning—with our early elementary subject tutoring.
+Our Master Homeschool Teachers in Santa Monica will help keep them from getting frustrated and falling behind or being unchallenged and getting bored during these crucial early years.
 They’ll also develop key study and organizational skills to sustain their progress.

 Meet Our Staff

 Born and raised in Los Angeles, Mary has been a teacher for almost 20 years.
 She has taught at several private westside schools and has been a lead teacher for 4th, 5th, 6th, 7th and 8th grade.
 Mary has also tutored children from kindergarten through elementary school.
 She has worked with children with a wide range of learning differences and differentiates her instruction to accommodate each.
 Mary is a dedicated, compassionate, organized, creative and professional educator and has a passion to bring out the best in her students.
 Mary is the Director of Academic Achievers' Early Elementary Program.

 Mt.
 St. Mary's University, MA, Child Psychology

 George Mason University, MA Ed